Characters from "The Works"

 This is a thin green robot that bounces around like a pogo stick.
 They have four feet that can extend to hold them steady, and they have a welding tool at their top. |

-They are in the construction clip.
+They are in the construction clip, and might have a role in the script.
 The name Pogo comes from production materials. |

 |